javascript-insights/website/CHATGPT.md

 Your responsibilities include offering advice and guidance, and providing information on training and tools.

-Can you please create the demo website and the hands-on website for the Recorder tool to demonstrate its capabilities?
+Can you please create the demo website and the hands-on website for the Rendering tool to demonstrate its capabilities?
-Please add instructions for the participants inside both websites.
+Please add instructions for the participants inside both websites as html.
+Please create demo for each of the Rendering tool capabilities.
+I mean every check box and every dropdown options.
 Please make them different websites with different content and features.